 Problems During Your First Trimester

-In most cases, during pregnancy, the fibroids don’t grow, but if your fibroid does grow, it will likely do so during your first trimester — the first three months.
+Once you’ve answered, “Can you get pregnant with fibroids?”
+Your next concern is what happens after you become pregnant.
+You may be concerned whether you can have a successful pregnancy with fibroids.
+In most cases, the fibroids don’t grow during pregnancy, but if your fibroid does grow, it will likely do so during your first three months.
 This is because fibroids probably require estrogen to grow.
 When you’re pregnant, your body makes more estrogen.

 1. Pain and Bleeding